-All incident reports are reviewed through a four-tiered system.
+All incident reports are reviewed through a four step process:

-- Tier 1: Incident reports are reviewed by the on-site supervisor where the incident occurred to assign the appropriate incident category, and note any follow-up action taken. - Tier 2: Incident reports are reviewed by the primary/peer reviewer to review for quality of care issues, determine the need for additional documentation or follow-up, assure completeness of the information, and to notify the Director of QCSRR of high-risk critical incidents. - Tier 3: Incident reports are reviewed by QI staff, to ensure correct categorization, note any additional follow-up needs, and to bring to the next tier for review, if needed. - Tier 4: If needed, the incident report is reviewed at CIRC for overall improvement of care.
+- Step 1: Incident reports are reviewed by the on-site supervisor where the incident occurred to assign the appropriate incident category, and note any follow-up action taken. - Step 2: For AMHS, CSDD, and Families Forward incident reports, QI reviews incident reports for quality of care issues, determines the need for additional documentation or follow-up, assure completeness of the information, and to notify the Director of QCSRR of high-risk critical incidents. - Monthly, QI provides AMHS, CSDD, and Families Forward with a dashboard containing incident reporting data providing insight into trends.
+QI shares the data with program supervisors. - Step 3: All other incident reports are reviewed by the program peer reviewer to review for quality of care issues, determine the need for additional documentation or follow-up, assure completeness of the information, and to notify the Director of QCSRR of high-risk critical incidents.
+Incidents are then reviewed by QI staff to ensure correct categorization, note any additional follow-up needs, and to bring to the next step for review, if needed. - · Step 4: If needed, the incident report is reviewed at CIRC for overall improvement of care.